 What are the worst motorcycle brands?

 We’ve looked at the best motorcycle brands.
 However, let’s not forget some popular motorcycle brands you might want to avoid.
-Potentially due to their reliability, Can-Am and BMW receive pretty low consumer ratings.
+Potentially due to their reliability, Can-Am receives pretty low consumer ratings.
 Moto-Guzzi also didn’t live up to the owners’ expectations.
 Still, it may be Royal Enfield at the very bottom of the motorcycle brands list.
 Despite RE being one of the most popular motorcycle brands in India, Royal Enfield often fails to update their two-wheelers for the American market.

 By contrast, motorcycle owners rated Yamaha, Honda, and Kawasaki as the top motorcycle brands.